kc3-lang/kc3/README.md

 first (then) block gets evaluated.
 If the condition is false the second block gets evaluated.
 If the condition is false and an `else` block is not provided, then `void` gets returned.

-#### Macros

-C3 macros are like Common Lisp macros with Elixir pattern-matching.

-Macros are like functions but start with `macro` instead of `fn` and their arguments do not get evaluated.
-However they get pattern matched and the full power of the pattern matcher is available for arguments destructuring.
-Use a map if you want named arguments.
-Use a list if you want &rest or &body arguments.

-When evaluated, a macro call returns a tag which is in turn evaluated in the calling site lexical environment.
-This allows for DSLs and custom control structures to be defined in C3.

 ### c3s